SoftiCast/Windows-Activation/README.md

+# How to activate Windows 10
-# You Need To Know Your Edition then find your edition product key
+## You Need To Know Your Edition then find your edition product key

 HERE The Product Key Link
 ```